ArloysMacias/fitness4you/README.md

     * You can do this through clicking the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
     If you have Git installed on your system, you can clone the repository with the following command:
       *   `git clone git@github.com:ArloysMacias/fitness4you.git`
-2. Open your IDE and a terminal session in the unzip folder or cd to the correct location.
+2. Open your IDE and in the terminal session unzip the folder or cd to the correct location.
 3. Configure a virtual environment:
     * [Example for Intellij PYCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html)
 4. Install the necessary modules with this command: